oskar-codes/Blockrush/README.md

 ### Menu :

-- Left and right arrow to navigate
+- Left, right, up and down arrow to navigate
-- X, V, or M to select a level
+- X, V, or M to enter
-- C, Z, or N to toggle music
+- C, Z, or N to go back

 ### In game :